ourstudio-se/puan-python/docs/source/guide/tutorials/sta-model.rst

                 "id": "bottoms"
             }
         }
+        {
+            "id": "top",
+            "name": "Top",
+            "virtual": True,
+            "category": {
+                "id": "outfit"
+            }
+        },
+        {
+            "id": "shirt",
+            "name": "Shirt",
+            "virtual": True,
+            "category": {
+                "id": "top"
+            }
+        },
+        {
+            "id": "blouse",
+            "name": "Blouse",
+            "virtual": True,
+            "category": {
+                "id": "top"
+            }
+        },
+        {
+            "id": "t-shirt",
+            "name": "T-Shrit",
+            "virtual": True,
+            "category": {
+                "id": "top"
+            }
+        },
+        {
+            "id": "hat",
+            "name": "Hat",
+            "virtual": True,
+            "category": {
+                "id": "outfit"
+            }
+        },
     ]

 Notice the "virtual"-property on all these items.
-We do this to later keep control of what belongs as supporting variables in the model and what items we actually care about later when doing different computations.
+We have this to keep track of the so called supporting variables in the model.

-Now we create STA-rules that bound logic relations.
+Typically, supporting variables are not of interest to the end-user, e.g. in this example the end-user is not interested in knowing that **top** is selected but rather which particular top was.

+Next we create STA rules for logic relations between the variables in the model.
 The first rule we add will bound a requires-exclusively (xor) relation between an item and its category item.
 In other words it says, if the category is selected then select exactly one of the items having that category.

 .. code:: python